Emergence of solitons from many-body photon bound states in quantum nonlinear media: Model

 \section{Model}

 We consider a setup as illustrated in Fig.~\ref{fig:setup} where an ensemble of $N$ atoms is coupled to a quasi-1D propagating field.
 We assume that the field couples to a transition of frequency $\omega_{eg}$ involving ground and excited states~$|g\rangle$ and $|e\rangle$, respectively, while the atoms can have other levels~(\textit{e.g.}, driven by classical control fields) that need not be specified now.
 The spontaneous emission rate of a single, excited atom into the 1D modes occurs at a rate $\Gamma$, while it can also emit at a rate $\Gamma_0$ into other modes besides the 1D continuum.
 This generic setup describes well a number of systems consisting of atoms coupled to a physical waveguide, where one might have $\Gamma_0\gg \Gamma$~(such as for atoms coupled to optical nanofibers)~\cite{Prasadnat,ReitzPRL2013,Mitsch2014,Pablo2017}, $\Gamma_0\sim \Gamma$~(for atoms coupled to photonic crystal waveguides)~\cite{Arcari2014,Sollner2015,Goban2014,Hood2016}, or $\Gamma_0\ll \Gamma$~(superconducting qubits coupled to unstructured or photonic crystal transmission lines)~\cite{Sundaresan,painter1,painter2,ustinov,ustinov_topo,marcoBS}.
 As pointed out in Ref.~\cite{MPSJames}, free space ensembles interacting with quasi-1D optical beams can also be mapped to this waveguide model, by taking $\Gamma_0\gg\Gamma$~(to account for the weak free-space light coupling) and finding suitable maps between the microscopic parameters of this model and the macroscopic parameters of the physical system such as optical depth~(discussed in detail in Sec.~\ref{Sec.Rydmedia}).
 For our situations of interest, we can consider the waveguide-coupled atoms to be in an array of lattice constant $d$, as shown in Fig.~\ref{fig:setup}.
-For efficient coupling $\Gamma_0 \ll \Gamma$, this avoids Anderson or many-body localization of light associated with disorder~\cite{Anderson,ReviewManybodyloc,NikosManybodyloc}, while for weak coupling $\Gamma_0 \gtrsim \Gamma$, multiple scattering of light is highly suppressed and thus the physics is largely insensitive to choice of positions.
+For bidirectional waveguides, this avoids Anderson or many-body localization of light associated with disorder and multiple scattering~\cite{Anderson,ReviewManybodyloc,NikosManybodyloc}.
+For chiral waveguides (and in free space, where the weak atom-light coupling is essentially equivalent to chiral coupling), the physics is in fact independent of the specific atomic positions, as we will describe below.